blurrycontour/zuul-gerrit/doc/source/admin/drivers/pagure.rst

       the status, the status context, and the status itself in the format of ``status``.
 For example, ``success`` or ``failure``.

+   .. attr:: tag

+      This is used for ``pg_pull_request``.
+It accepts a list of strings and if one of them is part of the event tags metadata then the trigger is matched.

    .. attr:: ref

       This is only used for ``pg_push`` events.
 This field is treated as